 - Evaluate operational processes and procedures, and develop strategies and implementation plans to improve and standardize all aspects of operations.

 Popular Skills for Vice President (VP), Professional Services

 Survey results suggest that VPs of Professional Services use a fairly large toolkit of professional skills.
-Most notably, skills in Team Leadership, Business Development, Strategic Planning, and Operations Management are correlated to pay that is above average, with boosts between 5 percent and 16 percent.
-Most people who know Operations Management also know Business Development.
+Most notably, skills in Team Leadership, Business Development, Strategic Planning, and Operations Management are correlated to pay that is above average, with boosts between 4 percent and 15 percent.
+Those educated in Operations Management tend to be well versed in Business Development.

 Pay by Experience Level for Vice President (VP), Professional Services